NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 Quavo's Mega-Celebrity Flag Football Game

-Los Angeles burst onto the scene in its first year under Sean McVay's watch.
+Los Angeles Rams burst on to the scene in its first year under Sean McVay's watch.
 An 11-6 season earned the Rams the NFC West crown and helped running back Todd Gurley make a run at the MVP award.

 However, a first-round exit showed just how far they still had to go in order to achieve the ultimate goal.
 As a result, the team spent all offseason bringing in different pieces to give it a chance at glory in 2019.